Almonds and Diabetes: Everything We Need to Know

 This accounts for 90-95 % of all cases.
 The study was published in the Journal of the American College of Nutrition.

-The study suggests that following a diet rich in almonds might lower LDL-cholesterol levels and improve insulin sensitivity in people with pre-diabetes.
+The study suggests that following a diet rich in almonds might lower LDL-cholesterol levels and improve insulin sensitivity in those with pre-diabetes.

 Prediabetes is a condition in which individuals have blood sugar levels which are higher than the normal ones, but these levels are not high enough to be listed as diabetes.